A common North American mouse can catch and spread the coronavirus, lab studies show

 The findings also mean that deer mice may be useful to study coronavirus vaccines, antiviral therapies and infections in the laboratory.

-Experts played down the probability that deer mice are harboring the infection in nature, although Tony Schountz, an expert in bat-borne viruses at Colorado State University and a study author, said it is conceivable that a person could give the coronavirus to a wild mouse and begin the chain of transmission.
+Experts played down the probability that deer mice are harboring the infection in nature, although Tony Schountz, an expert in bat-borne viruses at Colorado State University and a study author, said it is conceivable that a person could give the novel coronavirus to a wild mouse and begin the chain of transmission.

-The mice, belonging to the genus Peromyscus, are often studied in biology fieldwork because they are so abundant; in such cases, captured animals may come in close contact with scientists.
+The mice, belonging to the genus Peromyscus, are often studied in biology fieldwork because they are so abundant.
+In such cases, captured animals may come in close contact with scientists.

 “It’s a statistically unlikely event, but I don’t think it’s zero,” Schountz said.